StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/AccountKey/Adding new Account Values.md

-# Supporting new Types of Account Details
+# Supporting new Account Details

 Support new user account details by defining your own `AccountKey`.